TUM-DAML/seml/docs.md

 * `add`: Add experiments to the database as defined...
 * `cancel`: Cancel the Slurm job/job step...
+* `claim-experiment`: Claim an experiment from the database.
 * `clean-db`: Remove orphaned artifacts in the DB from...
+* `clean-jobs`: Cancel empty pending jobs.
 * `configure`: Configure SEML (database, argument...
 * `delete`: Delete experiments by ID or state (cancels...
 * `description`: Manage descriptions of the experiments in...
 * `detect-duplicates`: Prints duplicate experiment configurations.
 * `detect-killed`: Detect experiments where the corresponding...
+* `download-sources`: Download source files from the database to...
 * `drop`: Drop collections from the database.
 * `hold`: Hold queued experiments via SLURM.
 * `launch-worker`: Launch a local worker that runs PENDING jobs.
 * `list`: Lists all collections in the database.
-* `print-collection`: Prints the collections of the given job IDs.
+* `prepare-experiment`: Fetch experiment from database, prepare it...
 * `print-command`: Print the commands that would be executed...
+* `print-experiment`: Print the experiment document.
 * `print-fail-trace`: Prints fail traces of all failed experiments.
 * `print-output`: Print the output of experiments.
 * `project`: Setting up new projects.
+* `queue`: Prints the collections of the given job IDs.
 * `release`: Release holded experiments via SLURM.
 * `reload-sources`: Reload stashed source files.
 * `reset`: Reset the state of experiments by setting...
-* `restore-sources`: Restore source files from the database to...
 * `start`: Fetch staged experiments from the database...
 * `start-jupyter`: Start a Jupyter slurm job.
 * `status`: Report status of experiments in the...
+* `update-working-dir`: Change the working directory of...

 ## `seml add`